 A.C.
 Grayling is Master of the New College of the Humanities (London).
 He is the author of the acclaimed Among the Dead Cities: The History and Moral Legacy of the WWII Bombing of Civilians in Germany and Japan, Descartes: The Life and Times of a Genius, Toward the Light of Liberty: The Struggles for Freedom and Rights That Made the Modern Western World, and, most recently, The Good Book: A Humanist Bible.
 A former fellow of the World Economic Forum at Davos and past chairman of the human rights organization June Fourth, he contributes frequently to the Times, Financial Times, Economist, New Statesman, and Prospect.
 Grayling’s play “Grace,” co-written with Mick Gordon, was acclaimed in London and New York.
-He is also an advisor to my nonprofit foundation, Project Reason.

 Anthony’s new book is The God Argument: The Case against Religion and for Humanism.

 I was brought up in a non-religious household and was first presented with religious ideas in school; they did not persuade me but on the contrary seemed non-rational and misleading.
 In the study of history I became aware of the effects of religious divisions and sectarianism on individuals and societies, and came to think that freedom from religious influence is a human rights issue.
 I am an atheist, a secularist and a humanist.

 Perhaps you should clarify the differences between atheism, secularism, and humanism.

 The first is a metaphysical view about what the universe contains (about what exists), the second is a commitment to separation of religious organizations from state organizations, and the third is the ethical outlook of any reflective person who does not have any religious beliefs or commitments.

 What are the roots of humanism, in your view?